 Thirty years later in the U.S., Sandra Hochenedel discovered a short-legged cat in Louisiana that she named Blackberry.
 Blackberry's first and subsequent litters consisted of half short-legged and half long-legged kittens.
 A male from one of Blackberry's litters, Toulouse, was given to Kay LaFrance, a friend of Hochenedel.
 It is from Blackberry and Toulouse that today's munchkin breed is descended.
 The munchkin achieved The International Cat Association championship status in 2003.

 The gene that produces the short legs of munchkin cats is autosomal dominant, meaning it is not sex-linked and is expressed whether inherited from one parent or both parents.
 However, it is lethal when copies are inherited from both parents with those embryos dying in the womb.
 As a result, munchkins are only bred with regular domestic cats, and not with other munchkins.
 The offspring of munchkin/domestic cat matings have an equal chance of being munchkins or not.
 Only the offspring that are munchkins carry the gene.

 The breed standard states that permissible outcrosses are domestic longhair or shorthair cats that are not members of a recognized breed.
 Munchkin crosses with recognized breeds produce short-legged varieties.
 For example, a cross with a Scottish fold is called a Scottish kilt.

 There is an ongoing debate as to whether recognizing the munchkin as a breed is ethical due to its abnormal mutation.
 Opponents say they should not promote a genetic mutation that could possibly have poor health consequences for the cat.
-They point to it being an abnormal mutation in that is lethal to embryos that receive a copy of the gene from each parent.